-As of July 30, 2020, we in-license 13 patent applications pending in the United States, of which one is a United States utility patent application which, if issued, is expected to expire in 2037, and 12 are United States provisional patent applications, where patent applications claiming priority to these provision patent applications, if issued, are expected to expire between 2040 and 2041.
+As of the date of this prospectus, we in-license one Patent Cooperation Treaty application, 14 pending foreign patent applications, 14 patent applications pending in the United States, of which two are United States utility patent applications, both of which, if issued, are expected to expire in 2037, and 12 are United States provisional patent applications, where patent applications claiming priority to these provisional patent applications, if issued, are expected to expire between 2040 and 2041.
 Our policy is to file patent applications to protect technology, inventions and improvements to inventions that may be commercially important to the development of our business.